CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 ## Overview

-The Korp backend supports plugin modules, which can add new functionality or modify existing functionality in two ways:
+The Korp backend supports plugin modules, which can add new or modify existing functionality in three ways:

+1. by implementing *concrete subclasses* of certain abstract classes;
-1. by implementing new WSGI *endpoints*, and
+2. by implementing new WSGI *endpoints*; and
-2. by defining *callback methods* to be called at certain points (*plugin hook points*) in modules of the package `korp` when handling a request, to filter data or to perform an action.
+3. by defining *callback methods* to be called at certain points (*plugin hook points*) in modules of the package `korp` when handling a request, to filter data or to perform an action.